ajnaduvil/28-card-game-prototype/Rules/Rules-V3.md

 ## 8. Key Rule Summary & Unique Aspects

 *   **Deck Differences:** 32 cards (A-7) for 4 players, 24 cards (A-9) for 3 players.
 *   **Two Bidding Rounds:** An initial round after 4 cards, a second round after 8 cards with higher minimums.
+The winner of the first bidding round (Bidder 1) starts the bidding in Round 2.
 *   **Two-Stage Trump Selection:** Provisional trump chosen after Round 1, final trump chosen after Round 2 (with option for Bidder 1=Bidder 2 to revise).
 *   **Folded Trump Indicator:** Physical card set aside face-down to lock in the secret trump choice.
 *   **Hidden Trump Reveal:** Trump suit is only revealed when requested by a player unable to follow suit, or when the Declarer is forced to play or declare it.